3 Pranayama Practices

 Pranayama for Balanced Breathing

 All pranayama practices that make your inhalations and exhalations the same length are considered “balancing” in the yoga tradition.
 That’s because, depending on your current state, they will likely be only a bit stimulating or a bit calming.
 These include breath practices where you are actually timing your inhalations and exhalations to make them the same length, such as Equal Ratio Breath (Sama Vritti).
-There are also certain breath practices, such as Alternate Nostril Breath (Nadi Shodhana), that gives equal attention to the inhalations and exhalations, and they naturally tend to make your inhalations and exhalations even.
+There are also certain breath practices, such as Alternate Nostril Breath (Nadi Shodhana), that give equal attention to the inhalations and exhalations, and they naturally tend to make your inhalations and exhalations even.

 Because these practices don’t change your mood and energy levels much, they are good breath practices to choose when you want to settle down and focus, wake yourself up a bit after sleeping, or to simply yoke yourself to the present moment without having a strong effect on your nervous system.
 I suggest that you avoid balancing practices if they make you feel stressed out or if they just don’t make you feel good.